builder555/PineSAM/Readme.md

 Set-ExecutionPolicy RemoteSigned
 ```
 ### Run
-2. Change directory, `cd` to the location of the PineSAM folder that was unzipped above.
+1. Change directory, `cd` to the location of the PineSAM folder that was unzipped above.
 ```shell
 setup-dev.bat   # only need to run this one time for each new version run-dev.bat     # run this command every time you use Pinecil
 ```
+2. See [Known Issues](https://github.com/builder555/PineSAM/Readme.md#known-issues) below or the [Discussions](https://github.com/builder555/PineSAM/discussions) if you run into problems.

 ## Remote access